-- 1 FACS caseworkers working in districts - district reflects where the child's case plan is held at the end of the period. - 2 Joint Investigation Response Team - numbers refer only to FACS caseworkers, not to NSW Health or NSW Police. - 3 Other includes FACS caseworkers working in Intensive Family Based Services.
-Metro Intensive Support Specialists, Adoption and Permanent Care Services Branch, Records Access Branch, Integrated Domestic and Family Violence program, Brighter Futures Assessment Unit, KTS Interstate Liaison, and Adoptions and Information Exchange. - 4 Totals for reports and assessment data includes statewide services such as Joint Investigation Response Team. - 5 NGO caseworkers (estimated) FACS funds NGOs for a number of services requiring caseworkers for service delivery.
-The data presented here is based on a calculation of the implied number of caseworkers in the NGO sector based on FACS funding to selected programs.
-Information from a sector survey will be available at a later date. - Caseworker numbers reflect frontline caseworkers across all components of the community services spectrum including those working in statutory child protection and out-of-home care.
+- 1 FACS caseworkers working in districts district reflects where the child's case plan is held at the end of the period. - 2 Joint Investigation Response Team numbers refer only to FACS caseworkers, not to NSW Health or NSW Police. - 3 Other includes FACS caseworkers working in Intensive Family Based Services, Metro Intensive Support Specialists, Adoption and Permanent Care Services Branch, Records Access Branch, Integrated Domestic and Family Violence program, Brighter Futures Assessment Unit, KTS Interstate Liaison, and Adoptions and Information Exchange. - 4 Totals for reports and assessment data includes statewide services such as Joint Investigation Response Team. - 5 The dashboard excludes NGO caseworker numbers. - Caseworker numbers reflect frontline caseworkers across all components of the community services spectrum including those working in statutory child protection and out-of-home care.
 The figures also include casework specialists.
 The figures do not include management staff associated with caseworkers. - Figures presented in the dashboard are rounded and this may result in discrepancies between the sums of component items and their totals. - An additional pool of up to 50 caseworker FTE is available to districts to address short term volatility in demand and local issues that affect workload complexity.
-These can be accessed by districts as needed, and as such may vary the total funded level of caseworkers from guarter to guarter.
+These can be accessed by districts as needed, and as such may vary the total funded level of caseworkers from quarter to quarter.
 These are not reported in the main table of the dashboard.
 Additional resources are currently allocated to Central Coast, Illawarra Shoalhaven and Northern NSW districts.